 Do a full review

-Make sure your site is optimized for viewing on all devices, including phones and tablets.
+Make sure your photography website is optimized for viewing on all devices, including phones and tablets.
 Most website builders optimize their themes for mobile viewing, but it’s still a good idea to check how your finished site will appear on your phone.
 More than half of web traffic is now taking place on mobile; it’s likely that many visitors to your site will be viewing it on a small screen.

 Pay attention not only to formatting basics, but also the way your menu appears, how easy the whole site is to navigate on a phone, and also how your images feel on mobile.
 Full-screen images which look stunning on a monitor may be overwhelmingly large on a phone.
 A creative grid layout that you’ve customized for desktop browser viewing might look completely different on a small screen.
 Take some time to browse through your own website on your phone and ensure that it feels just as easy to navigate, and looks just as good, as your desktop site does.

 Next, proofread the text on your entire site.
 It’s always a good idea to get someone else to do this, too, as it can be easy to overlook your own typos.
 Check that your spelling and grammar is correct and consistent across every page with text on it, from your website menu to any photo captions you might have.
 There’s nothing worse than crafting a perfect statement to go along with a photo series, and then publishing it with a glaring typo in the title.
-Make sure all the text on your site is just as carefully curated as your photography.
+Make sure all the text on your online portfolio is just as carefully curated as your photography.

-Finally, check your whole website for any formatting errors and inconsistencies in design.
+Finally, check your whole photography website for any formatting errors and inconsistencies in design.
 For example, have you decided to italicize your captions?
 Make sure each one is italicized.
 These details may seem minor, but ensuring that the formatting is perfectly consistent across your whole site will also ensure it has a professional and polished feel.

-Test any links you’ve included in your website, whether they’re links to published work or your social media profiles, to ensure that they are all entered correctly and leading where they should.
+Test any links you’ve included in your photography website, whether they’re links to published work or your social media profiles, to ensure that they are all entered correctly and leading where they should.

 Have some people you trust take a look at your finalized site before sharing it with the world.
 If you’re a student, you might ask classmates and instructors to look over your site.
 Otherwise, consider showing it to friends, other photographers, and mentors.
 Ask for honest and critical feedback.
 Obviously you don’t have to make the changes that other people suggest.
 But at the same time, it’s important to be mindful of the fact that your online portfolio is ultimately intended for other people, not for you.
 If everyone who looks at your site finds your artist statement confusing, it may be a good call to revise it.
 If three of your photographer friends all say that one of your image galleries feels way too long, consider cutting a few images from it.

 Photographer Keiko Oikawa recognizes the importance of being choosy when you finalize your website.
-Although her own portfolio is quite extensive, reflecting the quantity of work she’s done for a wide variety of clients, she’s picky about which images make the final cut.
+Although her own photography portfolio is quite extensive, reflecting the quantity of work she’s done for a wide variety of clients, she’s picky about which images make the final cut.
 “It’s important to be objective,” Oikawa says.
 “Although I may have personal favourites, those images may not make it to the homepage.
 I think it’s important to have a clear message on what you would like to convey as a portfolio site.”
 Keep this in mind as you take a final look at your website.

 Keep your site updated